prathumca/MTFlipView/README.md

-This version is a not finished version, and it is not good to use, and difficult to be understood.
+This version is a not finished version, it is not good to use, and difficult to be understood.

+I am working hard to finish it.